VivekTRamamoorthy/VivekTRamamoorthy/README.md

 - I am a PhD candidate in Computer Science at the University of Nottingham
 - I work on shape optimisation of mechanical structures especially acoustic sound-absorbing materials.
-- My research interests are metaheuristics, topology optimisation and acoustics.
+- My current research interests are metaheuristics, topology optimisation and acoustics.
-- My homepage is at [VivekTRamamoorthy.github.io](https://VivekTRamamoorthy.github.io).
+- Checkout my homepage at [VivekTRamamoorthy.github.io](https://VivekTRamamoorthy.github.io).